Assistant Practitioner (Level 5)

 • A Registered Practitioner to mentor the apprentice.
 This will include; supporting the learner to achieve competencies and 1-2 hours a week completing sign off duties and catch-ups with the learner to ensure they are on track.
 The mentor will attend tripartite review meetings on behalf of the employer (these take place usually every 12 weeks between the university, employer and the learner).

-Listed as an Approved Provider on HEE and NHS Procurement
+Listed as an Approved Provider under an NHS Procurement

 Application Timescale

-It takes on average 2 – 3 months to complete all application stages for this programme.
+- It takes on average 2 – 3 months to complete all application stages for this programme.

-If recruiting to this position, additional time will be required for recruitment and advertising stages.
+- If recruiting to this position, additional time will be required for recruitment and advertising stages.

 Additional Training Hub Support

-• Have access to all resources provided by the L&SCSC Training Hub such as training, Health and Wellbeing support and events.
+• All resources provided by the L&SC PC Training Hub such as Digital training, Health and Wellbeing support and events.

 Information Last Updated